30 Realistic Mental Health Goals for a Better Life

 It could involve activities like reading a book, listening to calming music, or practicing gentle stretches.

-Prioritize getting enough sleep, as it is crucial for your mental well-being.
+Prioritize getting enough sleep, as it is really important for your mental well-being.

 Take a walk in a park or spend time in nature to reap the benefits of fresh air and green surroundings.
 Being in nature can reduce stress, boost moods, and promote a sense of peace.